jrgleason/psql-getting-started/labs/joins_and_keys.md

 4. Now let's insert an ADDRESS `INSERT INTO MAIN.ADDRESS (ADDRESS_LINE1) VALUES ('400 W. Broad St Columbus, OH 43217');`

-    a.
-Notice that if you try to add an Address with a null ID it fails thanks to the constraint.
+    1. Notice that if you try to add an Address with a null ID it fails thanks to the constraint.

         INSERT INTO MAIN.ADDRESS (ID, ADDRESS_LINE1) VALUES (null, '400 W. Broad St Columbus, OH 43217');
         ERROR:  null value in column "id" violates not-null constraint